scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 #    name: "Advice and guidance publication"
 ---

-## About this component
+## About this pattern

-This component includes the search results page, the ability to display multiple pages of search results and to navigate between pages.
+This pattern includes the search results page, the ability to display multiple pages of search results and to navigate between pages.

-Within the component:
+Within the pattern:

 - users can choose the page they want by clicking on a page number at the bottom of a search result page, starting at page 1
 - each individual page number contains 10 search results